The Moral Animal is an evolutionary psychology book that explains human psychology and human behavior in light of our evolution.

-The author says in small groups like could have been our ancestor hunter gatherers societies, it made genetic sense to downplay the abilities of others, especially those of the same age and sex as ours which represented the biggest threat to our mating options.
+The author says in small groups which could have been our ancestor hunter-gatherers societies, it made genetic sense to downplay the abilities of others, especially those of the same age and sex as ours which represented the biggest threat to our mating options.

 For example, we tend to believe other’s success is because of luck and we tend to believe our success is purely because of talent and skills.

 Interestingly enough, Darwin gave plenty of credit to smaller researchers who could never take his crown or share the stage with him.

 But doesn’t mention the people who actually influenced him the most.
 And even writes disparagingly of the man who might have given him the biggest contribution to the theory of natural selection.

 It’s because those people who influenced him the most were bigger guns and more at risk of making him look less smart, less independent, and less revolutionary.

 Why does self-deprecation exist at all when self-advertising is so ingrained within us?